 If the proxy in the form enclosed is duly executed, dated and returned, and it has not been revoked in accordance with the instructions enclosed, the shares of common stock represented by the proxy will be voted by Gary A. Shiffman and Fernando Castro-Caratini, the Board's proxy agents for the Annual Meeting, in the manner specified in the proxy.
-If no specification is made, the common stock will be voted "FOR" the election of the nine nominees for the Board, "FOR" the executive compensation as disclosed in this Proxy Statement, "FOR" conducting non-binding advisory shareholder votes on executive compensation each year, "FOR" the ratification of the selection of Grant Thornton as our independent registered public accounting firm for 2023, and "FOR" the approval of the Amendment of Articles of Restatement to Increase Authorized Shares of Common Stock, and at the discretion of Gary A. Shiffman and Fernando Castro-Caratini, the Board's designated representatives for the Annual Meeting, with respect to such other business as may properly come before the Annual Meeting or any adjournment or postponement of the Annual Meeting.
+If no specification is made, the common stock will be voted "FOR" the election of the ten nominees for the Board, "FOR" the executive compensation as disclosed in this Proxy Statement, and "FOR" the ratification of the selection of Grant Thornton as our independent registered public accounting firm for 2024, and at the discretion of Gary A. Shiffman and Fernando Castro-Caratini, the Board's designated representatives for the Annual Meeting, with respect to such other business as may properly come before the Annual Meeting or any adjournment or postponement of the Annual Meeting.
 It is not anticipated that any matters other than those set forth in this Proxy Statement will be presented at the Annual Meeting.
 If other matters are presented, proxies will be voted in accordance with the discretion of the proxy holders.
 In addition, no shareholder proposals or nominations were received on a timely basis, so no such matters may be brought to a vote at the Annual Meeting.